Error: The geometry for an edge element may not be zero length

 Zero length geometries are not valid in the geometric network whether they apply to the geometry associated with entire network features or to the geometry associated with a section of complex edge that has mid-span connectivity.

-The error, "The geometry for an edge element may not be zero length", can occur under different scenarios, some of which involve editing and others that involve reconcile or conflict resolution.
+Some scenarios involve editing and others involve reconcile or conflict resolution.
 All of the scenarios below involve an edge element being associated with a zero length geometry:

 The error is due to the geometry for an edge element collapsing on itself and forming a polyline or geometry with a length of zero.
 The geometry may correspond to an entire edge feature or to a segment of a complex edge feature.

 Depending on the action that caused the error message to be displayed, the solution to the issue may vary.

 - Scenario 1 is an example of when the error is legitimate and the edit attempted is not valid for the geometric network.
 Moving the junctions to the same location can lead to the geometry collapsing into a zero length geometry.

 - Scenario 2 can be resolved by either deleting or disconnecting the mid-span junctions prior to deleting the vertices.

 - Scenario 3 can be resolved by either running the Rebuild Connectivity tool over the junctions in question or by using the Disconnect command to disconnect one of the junctions prior to the move.

 - Scenario 4 may be resolved if it is possible to determine which feature is raising the error by resolving conflicts at a class or feature level.
 If determined: